mpevnev/parsed/README.md

 starting and terminating `left` and `right` respectively.
 Note that `keepPair` has effect only on `.parsed`, not on the state of the input, the pair is always removed from it.

+## balanced (2nd overload)

+`auto balanced(B, S = string)(Parser!(B, S) left, Parser!(B, S) right, bool keepPair = false)`.

+Acts just like the first overload, except it uses parsers to determine which bits of text will serve as left and right components of a pair.
+Note that it will call both parsers on _every_ character in between left and right, so it's going to be extremely slow for longer strings.